SchweizerischeBundesbahnen/scion-microfrontend-platform/CONTRIBUTING.md

 ### Commands for generating the project documentation

 - `npm run microfrontend-platform:adoc`\
-  Use to build the reference documentation (Developer Guide), i.e., creates a HTML file from the AsciiDoc source files.
+  Use to build the Developer Guide, i.e., creates a HTML file from the AsciiDoc source files.
 The output is written to `dist/microfrontend-platform-developer-guide`.

 - `npm run microfrontend-platform:typedoc`\
-  Use to generate the API documentation (TypeDoc) for the SCION Microfrontend Platform library.
+  Use to generate the TypeDoc for the SCION Microfrontend Platform library.
 The output is written to `dist/microfrontend-platform-api`.

 - `npm run changelog`\
   Use to generate the changelog based on the commit history.
 The output is written to `CHANGELOG.md`, which will be included in `docs/site/changelog/changelog.md` using the template `docs/site/changelog/changelog.template.md`.